List of Reformed Baptist denominations

-Reformed Baptist churches are united in their adherence to historical Baptist Confessions of Faith that belong to the Reformed tradition, such as the 1689 Baptist Confession of Faith or the earlier 1644 Baptist Confession of Faith.
+Reformed Baptist churches, also known as Calvinistic Baptist churches, are united in their adherence to historical Baptist Confessions of Faith that belong to the Reformed tradition, such as the 1689 Baptist Confession of Faith, or the earlier 1644 Baptist Confession of Faith, or the more recent 1966 Strict Baptist Affirmation of Faith.
 These churches are congregational in their polity, and adhere to both the Five Solae of the Protestant Reformation and the Five Points of Calvinism.
+Though many simply refer to themselves as Reformed Baptists, the Calvinistic Baptist tradition has subsets, such as Primitive Baptists, Grace Baptists, as well as Strict and Particular Baptists.

 Reformed Baptist churches may associate with, be affiliated with, or cooperate/partner with various organizations (associations, fellowships, networks, etc.) of Reformed Baptists churches.
 The organizations may either be global or organized according to specific regional areas.

-Global organizations
+Global organizations and church networks

-Reformed Baptist organizations that are global in their membership of churches include:
+Reformed Baptist organizations and church networks that are global in their membership of churches include: